 Generic photos will not cut it and will not attract attention.
 Instagram is a photo-sharing social media platform, so it is important to share visually pleasing content.
 Take photos, edit them to make them stand out from the crowd.
 If you cannot do this then consider outsourcing to someone who can.

 You can take a new photo through the App or select one from your camera roll.
 Then there are multiple options to personalize your post.
 You can add a filter, tag other users, write a caption and add a location.
-You can also turn off comments on this page with the advanced settings, but you want engagement, so we suggest do not do this but monitor your posts in case you need to engage.
+Another option is to also turn off comments on this page with the advanced settings, but you want engagement,.
+So we suggest do not do this but monitor your posts in case you need to engage.

 Schedule your Content

 Currently you cannot schedule content on Instagram directly, but you can through several schedule tools and even through Facebook, using tools such as Facebook Creator Studio (You will need to a have Facebook Business page to do this).